chandrew314/med_school_stats_webscraping/README.md

 ![Figure3](myplot3.jpeg)
 _Note.
 I use the $`\frac{\text{in-state acceptance rate}}{\text{Average in-state acceptance rate among public schools}}`$ as a measure of how much a medical school favors in-state applicants in comparison to that of_ other _public medical schools.
 All of that to say_&mdash;_it's a \(not very well-thought-out/crude\) metric of how much a public medical school favors in-state applicants in comparison to how much other public medical schools favor in-state applicants._

-### Random forest binary classification prediction model: Which states are objectively OOS friendly?
+### Random forest binary classification: Which states are objectively OOS friendly?
 #### Evaluation metrics
 <p align="center">
 <img src = "https://github.com/chandrew314/med_school_stats_webscraping/blob/main/ROC_curve.jpeg" width = "400" />